cncf/toc/reviews/2022-metal3-io-annual.md

 The project's adopters list can be found [here](https://github.com/metal3-io/metal3-docs/blob/main/ADOPTERS.md).

-**Adopters:**

 **Companies that are using Metal3 in production:**

 `IKEA IT AB`: "IKEA IT AB uses Metal3 to handle Bare Metal provisioning and lifecycle management in its CAPI-Based bare metal cloud infrastructure."

 `Ericsson`: "We have chosen Metal3 as a bare metal provisioner for Ericsson’s Cloud Container Distribution since Metal3 is a forerunner when it comes to